Philippine Airlines: Frequent-flyer program

 Mabuhay Miles is Philippine Airlines' frequent-flyer program.
 It was established in 2002 after merging all of PAL's existing frequent flyer programs before the Asian financial crisis.
 Mabuhay Miles are divided into multiple tiers: Classic, Elite, Premiere Elite, and Million Miler.
 Philippine National Bank (PNB) issues co-branded credit cards, debit cards, and prepaid cards that offer benefits such as free mileage points, travel insurance, priority check-in, access to a Mabuhay Lounge, and discounts when booking flights on the Philippine Airlines website.
-Prior to PNB, HSBC offers co-branded HSBC Philippine Airlines credit card.
+Prior to PNB, HSBC Philippines offered co-branded HSBC Philippine Airlines credit card.

 Mabuhay Lounge

 The Mabuhay Lounge is the airport lounge for Philippine Airlines.
-Business Class and Elite Members of Mabuhay Miles can use the lounge.
 These lounges have open bars, food catering, Wi-Fi, and charging ports for personal electronic devices.
-On June 27, 2018, Philippine Airlines unveiled a new Mabuhay Lounge for international business class, million millers, premier elite, and elite passengers at Terminal 2 of Mactan–Cebu International Airport.
+Mabuhay Miles Elite, Premier Elite, and Million Miler members can use the lounge, alongside Business and Comfort Class (for domestic flights) passengers.

-As of September 2023, the Mabuhay Lounge can be found at the following airports: Ninoy Aquino International Airport Terminal 1 (Intl.) and Terminal 2 (Domestic), Puerto Princesa International Airport, Bacolod–Silay Airport, Mactan–Cebu International Airport, Laguindingan Airport, Francisco Bangoy International Airport, Iloilo International Airport, and San Francisco International Airport.
+As of June 2026, there are Mabuhay Lounges in Ninoy Aquino International Airport, Puerto Princesa International Airport, Bacolod–Silay Airport, Mactan–Cebu International Airport, Laguindingan Airport, General Santos International Airport, Francisco Bangoy International Airport, and Iloilo International Airport.
+On December 5, 2023, the airline opened its new flagship lounge in NAIA Terminal 1, with an exclusive room for Million Milers.

 In-flight services

 Cabin

-Philippine Airlines currently offers three classes of service: Business, Premium Economy, and Economy, depending on the aircraft.
-Its Airbus A330s and Airbus A350s offer three classes, while its other aircraft offer two classes.
+Philippine Airlines currently offers three classes of service: business, premium economy, and economy, depending on the aircraft.
+Airbus A321s (on domestic routes), reconfigured Airbus A330s, and Airbus A350s offer three classes, while its other aircraft offer two classes.
 On September 15, 2022, the airline rebranded its premium economy service to Comfort Class for its domestic flights.

-In 2017, PAL reconfigured the cabin layout of eight A330s, from a single class 414-seater into a 309-seater tri-class with Business, Premium Economy, and Economy sections.
-The reconfigured A330s were rolled out within seven months in 2017.
-The IFEs were Zodiac's RAVE system.
-The seats were designed by Lift Strategic Design, and Lufthansa Technik Philippines performed the reconfiguration.
+On January 23, 2017, PAL announced a new cabin layout designed in collaboration with LIFT Strategic Design, with major upgrades to its existing business class and economy seats, alongside a new premium economy class.
+This new design was rolled out through the reconfiguration of eight of its A330s from a single class 414-seater into a 309-seater tri-class layout within seven months by Lufthansa Technik Philippines.
+The first A330 with the new layout was introduced to service on June 15, 2017, on the route between Manila and Honolulu.
+This design would become the foundation for PAL's aircraft cabins in the Airbus A321neos and A350s.

-The previous aircraft acquired had no embedded in-flight entertainment (IFE), except for Boeing 777-300ERs.
-Instead, they offered rentable (Economy) or complementary (Business) iPad Minis with OnAir's wireless IFE solution, OnAir Play.
-New aircraft have embedded IFE, due to the failure of PAL's wireless IFE program for long-haul flights.
-They still offer wireless IFE on all aircraft.
+For older aircraft without embedded IFE displays on their seats, the airline offered rentable (in economy) or complementary (in business class) iPad Minis with OnAir's wireless IFE solution, OnAir Play, while also allowing passengers to stream content to their own devices.
+New and reconfigured aircraft have personal IFE screens alongside wireless IFE, a decision attributed to the failure of PAL's wireless IFE program for long-haul flights.
+The airline uses the Panasonic eX2 system for its Boeing 777s, and the Zodiac Aerospace (now Safran) RAVE system for its more recent aircraft.